Sbalbp/Xchat_Translator_Plugin/README.md

 * cd Apertium_Plugin_Utils

-and install it
+and install the module.
+You can choose between a global installation with

-* python setup.py install
+* sudo python setup.py install

+or you can install the module to a chosen folder (refer to this [documentation](https://docs.python.org/2/install/ "documentation") for different alternatives).
+In this case you will have to add the path where you installed the module (up to the site-packages folder) to your PYTHONPATH environment variable.

 ###Loading the plugin